-- a. that these are diseases and should be treated as such; - b. that personal and health problems involving these diseases can affect one's academic and clinical performance and that the impaired nursing student is a danger to self and a grave danger to the patients in his or her care; - c. that nursing students who develop these diseases can be helped to recover; - d. that it is the responsibility of the nursing student to voluntarily seek diagnosis and treatment for any suspected illness; - e. that confidential handling of the diagnoses and treatment of these diseases is essential.
+- 1. That these are diseases and should be treated as such. - 2.
+That personal and health problems involving these diseases can affect one's academic and clinical performance and that the impaired nursing student is a danger to self and a grave danger to the patients in his or her care. - 3.
+Nursing students who develop these diseases can be helped to recover. - 4.
+That it is the responsibility of the nursing student to voluntarily seek diagnosis and treatment for any suspected illness. - 5.
+That confidential handling of the diagnoses and treatment of these diseases is essential.